FichteFoll/advent-of-code/2025/README.md

 Due to time constraints
 I did this day after the initial 12 days.

+### Day 05

+I feel like we've had a similar task in previous years, yet I still tripped over not sorting the ranges for part 2 initially.
+Not much else to say.

+Due to time constraints
+I did this day after the initial 12 days.

 ### Day 07

 Once you got the logic down,